tlevine/www.thomaslevine.com/content/!/sell-laptop/index.md

 Newegg has a nice diagram of the size. http://images17.newegg.com/is/image/newegg/34-146-777-Z08?$S640W$

-It comes with the power adapter and cord, and, of course, the battery.
+It, of course, comes with the power adapter and the battery.
-< power adapter, power cord and battery>

 For comparison, here’s what it costs on eBay. http://www.ebay.com/sch/Laptops-Netbooks-/175672/i.html?_nkw=lenovo+y560